SOTH Paraments (Video Series)

 Blue is the color of royalty to welcome the coming of a King.
 It can also symbolize the night sky in which the star appeared to announce the birth of Jesus.
 This color is for the season of Advent.

 White is said to represent light, innocence, purity, joy, triumph and glory.
-White is used for festival days of the Church year, especially the seasons of Christmas and Easter, as well as for baptism, marriage, and dedications.
-This color is used for the season of Christmas and Epiphany.
+White is used for festival days of the Church year, especially the seasons of Christmas and Easter.

 Purple is associated with mourning and so anticipates the pain and suffering of the crucifixion.
 This color is used for the season of Lent.

-Green symbolizes the renewal of vegetation and generally of living things and the promise of new life.
-It is the color that is used on more Sundays then any other color.
-This color is used during the season of Pentecost associated with scriptures that encourage growth in faith.
+Green symbolizes the renewal of vegetation and living things and the promise of new life.
+It is the color that is used on more Sundays than any other.
+Green is used during the season of Pentecost associated with scriptures that encourage growth in faith.

 Red is the color of fire and so symbolizes the presence of God.
-This color is used for the Day of Pentecost.
+This color is used for the Day of Pentecost and Reformation.